darkLord19/chainreaction/README.md

 1. Build a decent front end to play the game
 2. Plan a proper websocket messanging mechanism
 3. Refractor code to better fit golang model

+# Contribution guidelines
+- Anyone who is interested in contributing is welcome.
+There is no hard requirements.
+If you are making code better or implementing some new feature, you are most welcome to do so.